 - Work with a RENU-authorized contractor to identify qualifying energy improvements and a project cost estimate for your home.

-- Apply for the RENU loan through Elevations Credit Union or by calling 800-429-7626.
-(Homeowners may seek pre-approval from Elevations prior to engaging with an authorized contractor.)
+- Apply for the RENU loan through Elevations Credit Union, Clean Energy Credit Union, or Westerra Credit Union.
+(Homeowners may seek pre-approval from Elevations or Clean Energy CU prior to engaging with an authorized contractor.)

-- Provide contractor quote and requested loan documentation to Elevations (verification of income, etc.).
+- Provide contractor quote and requested loan documentation to the credit union of your choice (verification of income, etc.).

 - Receive loan and project approval.